aucummin/Practical_and_Accurate/README.md

 3) Perform the ZHAireS install: "./doinstall 0" or follow the ZHAireS "Install.HowTo" document

 # How to use P&A ZHAireS:
 Exactly the same as ZHAireS (for now).
 Either use a steering file or the zhaires.py python wrapper.
-An example using the latter is given in "example_runfile.py"
+An example using the latter is given in "example_runfile.py".
+Should you use this runfile, ensure that the absolute pathing to the Aires installation is correct for your system.